 Alternatively, MSI providers should consult their equipment supplier for specialist EGC monitoring software which would not require the MES to be re-booted.

 9.3 EGC SafetyNET Log

-All Inmarsat-C and mini-C MESs capable of receiving MSI, have an EGC SafetyNET Log, which contains information on all SafetyNET messages received by the terminal.
+All Inmarsat-CInmarsat C and Mini-Cmini-C MESs capable of receiving MSI, have an EGC SafetyNET Log, which contains information on all SafetyNET messages received by the terminal.